 Best and worst banks

-We ask bank account customers to rate how satisfied they are with their current-account provider.
+Twice a year, we ask bank account customers to rate how satisfied they are with their current-account provider.
 The table below reveals the best and worst banks for customer service.

 |Customer satisfaction for banking|

 |Provider||Customer service||Clarity of statements||Dealing with queries and complaints||Service in branch||Telephone service||Internet service||Customer Score|

 |Marks and Spencer Bank||n/a||n/a||65%|

 |Bank of Scotland||63%|